11 Best Places in Florida to Visit – A Resident’s List

 Fort Castillo de San Marco

 History was kind to St. Augustine by salvaging many different cultures’ structures, customs and homes.
-Even street names are the same as they were a couple hundred years ago.
-Narrow streets make driving difficult in old parts of the city, but horse-drawn carriages easily traverse the city showing visitors historic landmarks.
+Even street names are the same as they were a couple of hundred years ago.
+Narrow streets make driving difficult in old parts of the city, but horse-drawn carriages easily traverse the city, showing visitors historic landmarks.

-Places to visit include the Lightner Museum, Oldest Store Museum, and our favorite, the Oldest House Museum which shows how people lived in the 18th century.
+Places to visit include the Lightner Museum, Oldest Store Museum, and our favorite, the Oldest House Museum, which shows how people lived in the 18th century.
 These and a plethora of other historical locations will keep you engulfed in the history of our country.

 One of the main retail streets is St. George Street.
 This narrow walkway, formerly a street, was turned into a shopping and dining district.
 Unique retailers and funky restaurants line both sides of the street.